mtijanic/nvtrace/README.md

 A performance and stutter analysis tool for NVIDIA Open GPU Kernel modules

+***This is NOT an official NVIDIA tool***.
+Please treat it as if it was written by Some Guy On The Internet.
+Do not expect any official NVIDIA support whatsoever.

+However, the _output_ of the tool can be sent to NVIDIA (via `linux-bugs@nvidia.com` or to `mtijanic@nvidia.com` directly, or attached to the appropriate github issue / forum thread) to provide additional useful context when reporting issues.

 # How to use

 Simply download and run `nvtrace.sh` (requires root permissions).